 The Everest Balcony Trek is a thoughtfully designed 14-days Trekking — perfect for traveling with young family members’ adventurers.
 On this special trek, suitable even for children normally who are above 7 yea an old and more.

-During the Everest Balcony Trek, you’ll explore the heart of the Khumbu region to enjoy breathtaking mountain view and experience of Sherpa culture and their lifestyle by carefully considering your pace to ensure both comfort and safety.
+During the Everest Balcony Trek, you’ll explore the heart of the Khumbu region to enjoy breath taking mountain view and experience of Sherpa culture and their lifestyle by carefully considering your pace to ensure both comfort and safety.

 Everest Balcony Trek starts with a flight from Kathmandu to Lukla (2846m).
 If not after the month of October, we drive from Kathmandu to Manthali to catch the flight to Lukla, followed by an easy-paced walk to Phakding.
 This Everest Balcony Trek gradually follows the Dudh Koshi River.
 This offers a great introduction to Himalayan trekking without long or difficult climbs on the first day.
 From there, we will be led gradually ascend to Namche Bazaar (3440m) which is the colorful Sherpa capital or the main gate of Everest Base Camp Trek, Everest Three Pass Trek or Gokyo Chola Pass Trekking.
 Along the way, crossing exciting suspension bridges, it will surely be a highlight for the younger trekkers!